 Apply knowledge of the role of the environment, exercise, and lifestyle choices to develop interventions to affect change and enhance wellness in diverse individuals and groups

 Utilize knowledge of education and behavior change theories to develop an educational session or program for a target population

 Demonstrate knowledge of physical, chemical, and biological sciences

 Prepare students for successful completion of National Fitness Certification Exams

 Acquire the knowledge, skills, and abilities required for successful completion of an advanced certification with an organization accredited by the National Commission for Certifying Agencies (NCCA).
 Examples include the American College of Sports Medicine (ACSM), Certified Exercise Physiologist, and the National Strength and Conditioning Association (NSCA), Certified Strength and Conditioning Specialist.

-Minor in exercise science
+Minor in Exercise Science

 The exercise science minor is designed to prepare students to take an accredited certification exam and to become a professionally credentialed personal trainer.
 The minor is open to all RIT students, except those majoring in exercise science.
-For more information, including curriculum requirements, please visit the exercise science minor page.

-Certificate in exercise science
+Certificate in Exercise Science

 Completion of the certificate in exercise science prepares you for employment as an entry-level service provider in a fitness facility.
 To enroll in the certificate program, you do not need to be a matriculated student at RIT.
 The certificate requires the completion of three courses.
 For additional information, including curriculum and admissions information, please visit the exercise science certificate program page.